gearglow/ReptiliaWithATwist/The List.md

 "You're not going to subject Mr. Weasley and the Dursleys to each other, are you, Ellie?"
 Hermione asked.

 "Merlin, no!
-Mr. Weasley's a sweet man, but he's a bit... bemusing when it comes to Muggle things," Elysia responded.
+Mr. Weasley's a sweet man, but he's a bit... *something* when it comes to Muggle things," Elysia responded.
 "Uncle Vernon would have a stroke.
 Robbie?"

 Robbie popped into the Grangers' living room.
 "You rang, Ellie?"